MyPortugalHoliday.com

 This walking tour covers all the major attractions of Tomar in a logical route that allows you to experience the town's rich heritage.
 The entire walk takes about 4-5 hours at a relaxed pace and the green line cover 7km.
 The tour begins from the train station, which is where most visitors arrive.

 From the station, walk straight ahead down Avenida Dr. Cândido Madureira for approximately 600 metres.
-The tree-lined avenue leads you gently towards the historic centre, with the castle visible on the hill ahead as a constant reminder of your ultimate destination.
+The tree-lined avenue leads you gently towards the historic centre, with the castle on the hill ahead offering fair warning of the climb to come.

 Your first proper stop is the delightful Parque do Mouchão (2), an island park in the middle of the Nabão River.
-This green oasis provides a peaceful introduction to Tomar, with shaded paths perfect for escaping the midday heat.
+With shaded paths, it is an ideal spot for an ice cream when the heat of the day builds.
 The park's centrepiece is an enormous wooden waterwheel, a reminder of how the river once powered the town's mills and industries.

 Parque do Mouchão